Ultrafast Band Structure Dynamics in Bulk 1$T$-VSe$_2$: results

-Changing the probe photon energy to 6.2\,eV, we move from the A plane to the $\Gamma$ plane of the BZ, if we consider the inner potential V$_0$ of 16\,eV as determined by Falke {\it et al.} \cite{Falke2021} from low photon energy synchrotron measurements in the range from 9 to 17\,eV.
-This inner potential is much larger than the value of 7.5\,eV derived from synchrotron measurements at energies in the ranges of 65 to 160\,eV (cf. Ref.\,[\onlinecite{Majchrzak2021}], supporting material) and 845 to 960\,eV (cf. Ref.\,[\onlinecite{Strocov2012}]).
-The discrepancy between the two effective inner potential values for different incident photon energies could base on final state effects.
-Smaller variations of V$_0$ can be observed in narrower photon energy ranges.\cite{Tamura1985} However, we assume that our photon energy of 6.2\,eV is close enough to the photon energies used by Falke {\it et al.} and conclude that we probe very close to the $\Gamma$ point of the BZ.
+Changing the probe photon energy to 6.2\,eV, we move from the AHL plane to the $\Gamma$KM plane of the BZ, if we consider the inner potential V$_0$ of 16\,eV as determined by Falke {\it et al.} \cite{Falke2021} from low photon energy synchrotron measurements in the range from 9 to 17\,eV.
+Instead, synchrotron measruements at photon energies above 65\,eV report inner potentials of only 7.5\,eV (\textit{cf.} Ref.\,[\onlinecite{Majchrzak2021}], supporting material) and Ref.\,[\onlinecite{Strocov2012}]).
+The discrepancy between the two effective inner potential values for different incident photon energies could be based on final state effects.
+Smaller variations of V$_0$ can be observed over narrower photon energy ranges.\cite{Tamura1985} However, we assume that our photon energy of 6.2\,eV is sufficiently close to the photon energies used by Falke {\it et al.} and conclude that we probe the BZ very close to the $\Gamma$ point.
+Note that this consideration does not include final state effects originating from resonant excitation at our probe energy.

+The 6.2 eV photon energy reduces significantly our field of view in momentum space and binding energies.
+As we show in Fig.\,\ref{fig:6eV_data}, we observe photoemission intensity in a binding energy range of $E-E_{\rm F}\approx 0.6$\,eV.
+From these data we can deduce the sample work-function $\Phi$ from the low energy cut-off ($E_{\rm SE}$) of the energy distribution curves (EDCs).
+We find $\Phi=h\nu-|E_{\rm SE}|=(5.64\pm 0.03)$\,eV, which is close to the value of $(5.76\pm0.05)$\,eV reported by Claessen {\it et al.}\cite{Claessen1990} and confirms a clean surface of good quality.